xgumball/sinatra-fwitter-5-sessions-pc-jastor-120215/README.md

   end
 ```

 Awesome!
-Now, new tweets will be automatically assocaited with a logged in user!
+Now, new tweets will be automatically associated with a logged in user!

 ### Part 4: Ending a Session